 - Honey.
 The key to our sweet and sticky glaze.
 Honey caramelizes beautifully in the oven and adds addictive natural sweetness.

 - Soy Sauce.
-The salty, umami complement to our sweet flavors.
+The salty, umami complement to our sweet flavors (just like in this umami-rich Miso Salmon).

 - Rice Wine Vinegar.
 For a mild acidity and delightful sweetness.